mimachniak/sysopslife.pages/_posts/2021-11-23-M365-SharePoint-Guest-account-expiration.md

 ## SharePoint Online Administrator Center

 As a starting point we will configure SharePoint sharing policy.
 Policy settings are located on SharePoint Admin Center, that is accessible by link [https://{domain}-admin.sharepoint.com/](https://{domain}-admin.sharepoint.com/) or you can navigate from Office365 Admin Center.
+This policy will be inherited globally for all sites new and existing one in our tenant.

 1. In admin center on left side contex menu navigate to **Policies** section
 2. Go to **Sharing**